Kai-the-great/Configuring-On-premises-Active-Directory-within-Azure-VMs/README.md

 <img width="1440" alt="Screenshot 2025-01-24 at 2 13 23 PM" src="https://github.com/user-attachments/assets/d8d350c6-161c-4bbf-bb49-d1a789c5ec30" />
 </p>
 <p>
 To create a Windows Server on Microsoft Azure, log in to the Azure portal, click **Create a resource**, and select **Virtual Machine**.
 Choose the desired Windows Server version, configure the resource group, size, and other settings, then review and deploy the VM.
-Once deployed, connect to the server using Remote Desktop Protocol (RDP) with the IP address provided in the Azure portal.
+Once deployed, connect to the server using Remote Desktop Protocol (RDP) OR Microsoft Remote Desktop (MAC) with the IP address provided in the Azure portal.
 </p>
 <br />